fregante/webext-options-sync/readme.md

 				delete savedOptions.colour;
 			}
 		},
-		OptSync.migrationRemoveUnused
+		OptSync.migrations.removeUnused
 	]
 });
 ```

-Notice `OptSync.migrationRemoveUnused`: it's a helper method that removes any option that isn't defined in the defaults.
+Notice `OptSync.migrations.removeUnused`: it's a helper method that removes any option that isn't defined in the defaults.
 It's useful to avoid leaving old options taking up space.

 ## API